Solaris (novel)

-The book has been adapted numerous times for film, radio, and theater.
+The book has been adapted many times for film, radio, and theater.
 Prominent film adaptations include Andrei Tarkovsky's 1972 version and Steven Soderbergh's 2002 version, although Lem later remarked that none of these films reflected the book's thematic emphasis on the limitations of human rationality.

 Plot summary

 Solaris chronicles the ultimate futility of attempted communications with the extraterrestrial life inhabiting a distant alien planet named Solaris.
-The planet is almost completely covered with an ocean of gel that is revealed to be a single, planet-encompassing entity.
-Terran scientists conjecture it is a living and a sentient being, and attempt to communicate with it.
+The planet is almost completely covered with an ocean of gelatinous material that turns out to be a single, planet-encompassing entity.
+Terran scientists conjecture it is a living and sentient being, and attempt to communicate with it.

 Kris Kelvin, a psychologist, arrives aboard Solaris Station, a scientific research station hovering near the oceanic surface of Solaris.
 The scientists there have studied the planet and its ocean for many decades, mostly in vain.
-A scientific discipline known as Solaristics has degenerated over the years to simply observing, recording and categorizing the complex phenomena that occur upon the surface of the ocean.
-Thus far, the scientists have only compiled an elaborate nomenclature of the phenomena, and do not yet understand what such activities really mean.
+A scientific discipline known as Solaristics has degenerated over the years to simply observing, recording and categorizing the complex phenomena that occur on the surface of the ocean.
+Thus far, the scientists have only compiled an elaborate nomenclature of the phenomena, and do not yet understand what they really mean.
 Shortly before Kelvin's arrival, the crew exposed the ocean to a more aggressive and unauthorized experimentation with a high-energy X-ray bombardment.
 Their experimentation gives unexpected results and becomes psychologically traumatic for them as individually flawed humans.